LiberPlayZ/MyFirstEngine/README.md

 ## 🎨 Renderer

-`engine::Renderer` boots an OpenGL context (via GLFW), sets up a viewport that matches the window size, and clears the screen each frame.
-This module is intentionally tiny so you can focus on the integration points: initialization order (window → renderer), frame boundaries (`BeginFrame` / `EndFrame`), and buffer swaps.
-As you grow the engine, you will expand this area with shaders, vertex buffers, and scene submission.
+`engine::Renderer` boots an OpenGL context (via GLFW), sets up a viewport that matches the window size, and now draws a tiny triangle with a time-varying color.
+The module shows the full shader/VAO/VBO pipeline so you can see how render state is created, uniform values are updated, and draw calls are submitted each frame.
+All OpenGL entry points are loaded on-demand via `glfwGetProcAddress`, so the code mirrors what larger engines do before delegating to a graphics abstraction layer.

 Key files: